ryan-truong/cse15l-lab-reports/lab-report-4-week-8.md

 ## Test Output: My Group's Implementation
 ![Snippet 1 Output 1](/labreport4_pictures/snippet1_output-new.png)

-* Since the expected output was printing out all but the first link and the test failed, this means that our MarkdownParse handles this case incorrectly.
+* Since the expected output was parsing all but the first link and the test failed, this means that our MarkdownParse handles this case incorrectly.
 Specifically, `url.com` was outputted when it was not supposed to be

 ## Test Output: Reviewed Group's Implementation
 ![Snippet 1 Output 2](/labreport4_pictures/snippet1_output2-new.png)

-* The expected output was printing out all the links except for `url.com` and the test failed, specifically `url.com` was printed and `ucsd.edu` was not printed
+* The expected output was parsing out all the links except for `url.com` and the test failed, specifically `url.com` was parsed and `ucsd.edu` was not parsed

 ## Answering Questions
-*
+* A small code change may be possible to fix our MarkdownParse.
+For this specific test file, we don't want to print a link if the open or closed brackets are embedded in an inline code, so we can perform a check to find `` `[ `` and `` ` `` and if both those exists on the line of the link, do not output the link

 # Code Snippet 2

-## Commonmark Preview
+## CommonMark Preview
 ![snippet2](/labreport4_pictures/snippet2-new.png)

 ```